Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 Next, the $p_\text{cross}$ portion of fittest individuals are selected from the population for cross-over and mutation.
 Those problem instances are stored in the set $S_0$.
 Then we restore the original size $N$ of the population by crossing the fittest individuals from set $S_0$: we randomly choose two instances $Q_1$ and $Q_2$ from $S_0$ and generate a new one by selecting each individual linear and quadratic coefficient independently from either $Q_1$ or $Q_2$ with probability $0.5$.
 We store the new instance in $S_1$ and repeat this step $N$ times.

 Finally, a mutation step is applied to the new population.
-For each instance $Q \in S_1$ from the new population, we overwrite any of the coefficients of $Q$ with probability $p_\text{mut}$.
-As in the initialization step, a linear coefficient is sampled randomly from $(-2,2)$ and a quadratic coefficient is sampled from $(-1,1)$.
-The unmutated and mutated instances are stored in a new set $S_2$.
+Each instance $Q \in S_1$ from the new population is first copied into $Q' \leftarrow Q$.
+Then, we overwrite any of the coefficients of $Q'$ with a probability $p_\text{mut}$.
+For those coefficients which are being overwritten, a linear coefficient is sampled randomly from $(-2,2)$, and a quadratic coefficient is sampled from $(-1,1)$.
+The resulting instances are stored in a new set $S_2$.
 After setting $S \leftarrow S_2$, the genetic algorithm is restarted with the newest population.

 The entire process is repeated over $R$ iterations.
 After the last iteration, we return the fittest $Q \in S$ as the result of our algorithm, where $S$ is the newest population generation and fitness is calculated as $f_Q$.